How to Make a Will in Colorado

 8. Store your will safely.

-What Happens If I Don't Have a Will?
+What Happens If I Die Without a Will in Colorado?

-How Do I Sign My Colorado Will?
+How to Sign and Execute My Colorado Will

-To finalize your will in Colorado:
+To finalize your will in Colorado, you must sign your will and:

 Do I Need to Have My Will Notarized?

-Additionally, Colorado allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+Additionally, Colorado allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
 In Colorado, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

-Can I Revoke or Change My Will?
+Can I Revoke or Change My Will in Colorado?

 In Colorado, you may revoke or change your will at any time.
 You can revoke your will by: